Bread and Rolls: Top Culprits For High Salt Intake

 A high salt diet can elevate blood pressure, leading to cardiac disease and stroke, the CDC said.

-An average American consumes about 3,200 mg of salt each day, that excludes the extra salt added at the table each meal.
+An average American consumes about 3,200 mg of salt each day, which excludes the extra salt added at the table each meal.
 This is way above the 2,300 mg recommended daily allowance, according to the CDC.
 A teaspoon of salt, equivalent to 5,000 mg, holds about 2,300 mg of sodium.
 For sixty percent of Americans, who are over 51 or have conditions like diabetes, high blood pressure, and chronic kidney disease the recommended daily salt limit is 1,500 mg.

 The agency reported that even foods that seem healthy like cottage cheese may also contain too much salt.
 Raw foods like chicken and pork are also often injected with salt.